-Sarah Fisher first came to see me back in 2007 when she was trying to decide what to do next with her career.
+Sarah Fisher started her natural skincare range in Melbourne over a decade ago now.
+She first came to see me back in 2007 when she was trying to decide what to do next with her career.
 It wasn’t long before we both realised that working for herself was really her ultimate goal – and something she’d be brilliant at.
-Not long after that first meeting, she started her beautiful natural skin care range, denu and it wasn’t long before her business began to flourish.
+Not long after that first meeting, she started her beautiful natural skincare range, denu and it wasn’t long before her business began to flourish.

 What neither of us knew at that time, was that meeting would be fortuitous for both of us, in many different ways.
 It was Sarah who introduced me to Dumbo Feather magazine and its lovely founder, Kate Bezar, and it was at an event with Kate all those years ago that I first met Martin Hughes, who is now my publisher.
 Without Sarah, I may never have become a published author.